Marina van Zuylen

 Professor of French and Comparative Literature; Director, French Studies Program; National Academic Director, Clemente Course in the Humanities

-Academic Program Affiliation(s): First-Year Seminar, Foreign Languages, Cultures, and Literatures, French Studies, Literature
+Academic Program Affiliation(s): First-Year Seminar, Foreign Languages, Cultures, and Literatures, French Studies, Gender and Sexuality Studies, Literature

 Academic Expertise: French Studies